4d/docs/docs/Concepts/classes.md

 ### Creating a shared singleton

-To create a singleton shared by all processes of the application, add the `shared singleton` keywords before the [Class Constructor](#class-constructor).
+To create a singleton shared by all processes on the machine, add the `shared singleton` keywords before the [Class Constructor](#class-constructor).
 For example:

 ```4d
 //Class VehicleFactory